symfony/symfony-docs/components/key-management.rst

 .. warning::

-    The KeyManagement component is :doc:`experimental </contributing/code/experimental>`
+    The KeyManagement component is :ref:`experimental <experimental-features>`
     and is not covered by Symfony's :doc:`Backward Compatibility Promise </contributing/code/bc>`.

 If you're using the Symfony Framework, read the